miker704/Strife/patches2.md

     - Moved /nav_bar/nav bar to deprecated.
     - Moved /nav_bar/ main nav bar to deprecated.
     - Moved /nav_bar/ main nav bar container to deprecated.
-    - Deleted nav bar folder and its contents to deprecated as they where never used.
+    - Deleted nav bar folder and its contents as they where never used.
+    - Deleted /nav_bar/home bar.

 ## Backend Changes